willf/NaNoGenMo-2021/nanogenmo2021.md

 ## Dr. Jekyll and Mr. Hyde

-*Dr. Jekyll and Mr. Hyde* is a horror directed by John S. Robertson.
+*Dr. Jekyll and Mr. Hyde* is a horror film directed by John S. Robertson.
 It stars John Barrymore.

 **Synopsis**: Dr. Jekyll becomes obsessed with finding a moral equivalent to his experiment, which unleashes the devastating personality of Mr. Hyde who is twisted in his pleasure of being evil.
 Jekyll wants to control the primal side of himself, but with the release of the potion, his own life is put in jeopardy.